InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/add-services.md

     ![remove-services](../../../../../media/images/docs/infrablockchain/tutorials/service-chains/infra-did-parachain/remove-services.png)

-## Adding and Removing Service Endpoints from InfraBlockchain DID Using the infra-did-js Library
+## Adding and Removing Service Endpoints from Infra DID Using the infra-did-js Library

-To add and remove service endpoints from InfraBlockchain DID using the `infra-did-js` library:
+To add and remove service endpoints from Infra DID using the `infra-did-js` library:

 1. Install the [`infra-did-js`](https://github.com/InfraBlockchain/infra-did-js) library.